corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/angel-service.md

 ### Zone

-The `zone` configuration block details the connection to the Zone Service, this is needed to download the configuration file for the managed service.
-To configure the `zone` configuration make sure you have generated a zone token for the corresponding managed service
+The `zone` configuration block details the connection to the Zone Service.
+This is needed to download the configuration file for the managed service.
+To configure the `zone` configuration make sure you have generated a zone token for the corresponding managed service:

 ```guess
 zone = {